Skip to content

 Hashdex: Hashdex Bitcoin ETF (DEFI) fee is 0.90% (converted from futures ETF to Spot ETF 03/27/24) — holds 178 BTC with BitGo.

-On Thursday, February 29th, 2024 BlackRock announced it broadened the availability of its iShares Bitcoin Trust ETF (IBIT) and started trading on the Brazilian stock exchange B3.
+• On February 29th, 2024, BlackRock announced the expansion of its iShares Bitcoin Trust ETF (IBIT), which started trading on Brazil’s B3 stock exchange.

 Want to known more about spot Bitcoin ETF fees?
 Check out our complete overview.